PandasThumb/pandasthumb.github.io/_posts/2023/2023-08-01-Happy-birthday-Jean-baptiste.md

 wonderful impressionist painter?"
 No, that's Claude Monet.
 "You mean the father of the European Union?"
 No, that's Jean Monnet.)
 I mean the Chevalier de Lamarck, for my money the first real evolutionary biologist.
 Some of his accomplishments:

-* Clarified systematics of inbvertebrates greatly (he coined the term "invertebrate")
+* Clarified systematics of invertebrates greatly (he also coined the term "invertebrate")
 * Drew the first evolutionary tree, of animals
 * Proposed two mechanisms for evolutionary change:
 1. A generalized complexifying force, and